SMK Taman Tun Dr. Ismail

 Sekolah Menengah Kebangsaan Taman Tun Dr. Ismail (Taman Tun Dr. Ismail National Secondary School) or SMKTTDI is a secondary school located along Jalan Leong Yew Koh, in Taman Tun Dr. Ismail, a main township in Kuala Lumpur, Malaysia.
 It was founded in 1980.

 History

 Taman Tun Dr Ismail is a township located on the outskirts of the city of Kuala Lumpur, Malaysia.
 Previously a plantation, the land was developed into a town starting in 1973.
 After the town became more populated, there was a need for a secondary school to be erected for the children of residents to continue their studies after Year 6.
 Hence, the Taman Tun Dr Ismail National Secondary School was established on the 18th of August 1980.
-The school logo was made by the Head Prefect of 1981.
+The school logo was made by the Head Prefect of 1981, Halim Azhar bin Sulaiman.
 The school started as a government-funded secondary school and remains so to this day.

+Principals

+The first principal of SMKTTDI was Encik Zakaria B. Yahya, serving from 1980 to 1982.
+Subsequent principals are shown below:

+It should be highlighted that En, Pn, Datin and Hjh are honorifics and titles, not part of the principal's name.
+Also, the terms of office for Majidah and Siti Nora Bt Ali were either not recorded or lost for reasons that haven't been disclosed.

 Enrollment

-The enrollment is based on the students’ performance in their Year 6 national examinations known as the Primary School Evaluation Test (UPSR).
+The enrollment was based on the students' performance in their Year 6 national examinations known as the Primary School Evaluation Test (UPSR), though after 2021, the tests were abolished.
+Currently, the Pentaksiran Berasaskan Sekolah (PBS) (School-Based Assignment) and end-year examinations are now the determining factor for student enrollment.

 Classes in Forms 1 to 3 are separated based on multiple criteria, such as: